Why Payment Security Is Critical for Online Transactions

 Your payment security should always be a top priority.
 Here at Preferred Payments, we ensure that online credit card payments are fully protected with PCI Level 1 encryption to keep cardholder data secure throughout the entire transaction.
 The data will also get tokenized and stored in a secure customer vault for future transactions with repeat customers.

-Sign up with us today to get started with seamless and secure payment solutions with our Prizm payment platform.
-With Prizm, you can rest assured that your customer’s data is kept safe with point-to-point encryption covering the transaction from beginning to end.
+Sign up with us today to get started with seamless and secure payment solutions with our ECRYPT payment platform.
+With ECRYPT, you can rest assured that your customer’s data is kept safe with point-to-point encryption covering the transaction from beginning to end.

-View our pricing plan and request a free rate review to discover how you can save money and improve service with Prizm.
+View our pricing plan and request a free rate review to discover how you can save money and improve service with ECRYPT.